 On a more positive note, the West Side did receive a number of popular additions pre-closure, most notably Jaleo and City Works Eatery & Pour House.
 Everglazed Donuts & Cold Brew is another West Side sleeper–not so much for their doughnuts, but for the savory dishes that are surprisingly good.
 In addition to that, there have been a number of worthwhile food trucks in Exposition Park; the most recent addition to that lineup is Local Green Orlando.

-Regardless, Lettuce Entertain You has released concept art for the exterior of Summer House on the Lake (above) and interior (below).
+Previously, Lettuce Entertain You released concept art for the exterior of Summer House on the Lake (above) and interior (below).

 Thankfully, the interior is not yet another “rustic hipsters move into an old barn and find some eclectic decor on clearance at Anthropologie” that has become ubiquitous at Disney Springs.
 While not hyper-themed, it has a modern brutalism meets coastal style that doesn’t look half bad–especially if it leans into the open and airy design, highlighting big views of Lake Buena Vista.